abnore/Canopy/README.md

 This project is **educational and experimental** in nature.
 It’s not intended for production or general distribution.
 The goal is to better understand macOS internals, event loops, and rendering pipelines by building something from scratch.

+>[!WARNING]
+>This project is **under active development** and is evolving quickly.
+>Features, function names, and structures may change at any time.
+Breaking changes are likely.
 ---

 ## Purpose & Design

-- 🎓 Built for learning and exploration
+-  Built for learning and exploration
-- 🧱 Provides a simple window and event loop system
+-  Provides a simple window and event loop system
-- 🧵 Separates the window/event layer from the rendering layer
+-  Separates the window/event layer from the rendering layer
-- 🖼️ Uses a CPU-driven framebuffer model (with plans for optional GPU acceleration)
+-  Uses a CPU-driven framebuffer model (with plans for optional GPU acceleration)
-- 🔍 Keeps full control of the stack — no SDL, no GLFW, no external runtime deps
+-  Keeps full control of the stack — no SDL, no GLFW, no external runtime deps

----

-## Project Status

-Canopy is **under active development** and is evolving quickly.

-- The API is **not stable**.
-- Things may break between versions.
+>[!NOTE]
-- It is intentionally minimal and will only support macOS.
+>Canopy is intentionally minimal and only targets macOS.
+>It does not aim for cross-platform support — it’s a learning tool and experiment in Cocoa + C interop.

 ---